pomme-clic/s-money-documentation/docs/docs/kyc/retail-customer.md

 </Highlight>

 ### Technical Context
-To integrate our solution, you will need both our API and ou SDK : part of the onboarding process has to take place in a mobile application.
+To integrate our solution, you will need both our API and our SDK : part of the onboarding process has to take place in a mobile application.

 <Image src="docs/KYC-screens.png" alt="usecase 1"/>